flaviojuniord3v/gateway-service/README.md

-#Gateway service
-#API gateway pattern
+## Implements a API gateway pattern with Spring Cloud Gateway

-Represent a single point of entry to all those clients, and at the same time, to abstract the complexities of communication issues such as protocol transaction and data conversion.
+This project is part of this [Proof of concept](https://github.com/flaviojuniord3v/microservice-docs/)